 Draco said: “On three?”

 They aimed the fire at the links of the chain and let rip with everything they had.
-The jets of flame burned and pooled together into a single arc of fire that carried the heat of a newly birthed star, forcing Caerwen back further and making the chain glow red.
+The jets of flame burned and pooled together into a single arc of fire that carried the heat of a newly birthed star, it forced Caerwen back further and made the chain glow red.

 “Now,” shouted Caerwen, over the roar.

 Stripe unfurled his wings and lifted into the air, still breathing fire but giving himself enough lift to strike the chain rings from the wall.
 Draco’s wings free, he raised them and shattered the chains into pieces.
 The flames died away.
 The dragons burst out laughing.